Postumus: Final years

-By the end of 265, Postumus' coin issues were triumphantly commemorating the victory over Gallienus, and the festivities celebrating his quinquennalia continued into the following year.
+By the end of 265, Postumus's coin issues were triumphantly commemorating the victory over Gallienus, and the festivities celebrating his quinquennalia continued into the following year.
 Very little troubled the reign of Postumus from 265 to 268; archaeological evidence, such as it is, points to a general return to peace and normalcy.
-In 266, Postumus became consul for the fourth time, taking as his colleague Marcus Piavonius Victorinus, a Gallic noble who was also a senior military officer; his selection to such a high-profile position may be seen as an attempt to broaden Postumus' base of support.
-The year 268 saw the issuing of the 'Labours of Hercules' series of gold coins in honour of Postumus' favourite god.
+In 266, Postumus became consul for the fourth time, taking as his colleague Marcus Piavonius Victorinus, a Gallic noble who was also a senior military officer; his selection to such a high-profile position may be seen as an attempt to broaden Postumus's base of support.
+The year 268 saw the issuing of the 'Labours of Hercules' series of gold coins in honour of Postumus's favourite god.
 A sudden debasement of the coinage later that year shows that Postumus was facing increasing financial difficulties, due perhaps to a disruption of silver production in the Spanish mines or the need to buy off an increasingly discontented army.

-Such discontent was probably due to Postumus' failure to take advantage of a golden opportunity to move against Gallienus in 268.
-Aureolus, the general who was in command of Mediolanum (Milan) in Gallienus' interest, rebelled and ultimately declared for Postumus.
+Such discontent was probably due to Postumus's failure to take advantage of a golden opportunity to move against Gallienus in 268.
+Aureolus, the general who was in command of Mediolanum (Milan) in Gallienus's interest, rebelled and ultimately declared for Postumus.
 The city of Mediolanum and its north Italian and Raetian hinterland would have been critical to Postumus if he planned to march on Rome.
 For whatever reason, Postumus failed to support Aureolus, who was defeated by Gallienus and besieged inside Mediolanum.
 Before the end of summer in 268, Gallienus was assassinated, and his successor, Claudius II, captured and killed Aureolus.
-At the same time, a sequence of events began which would end Postumus' rule in Gaul.
+At the same time, a sequence of events began which would end Postumus's rule in Gaul.

 Fall

 Postumus assumed his fifth consulship on 1 January 269, but the army in Germania Superior raised a usurper in early 269.
-Laelianus, one of Postumus' top military leaders and the governor of Germania Superior, was declared emperor in Mogontiacum (Mainz) by the local garrison and surrounding troops (Legio XXII Primigenia).
+Laelianus, one of Postumus's top military leaders and the governor of Germania Superior, was declared emperor in Mogontiacum (now Mainz) by the local garrison and surrounding troops (Legio XXII Primigenia).
 Within a few months, Postumus was able to capture Mogontiacum and kill Laelianus.
 His army wanted to sack the defeated city, and when Postumus tried to restrain them, the soldiers turned on him and killed him.

 The mutineers set up Marius, a common soldier, as emperor.
-Marius held sway for a short while before being overthrown by Victorinus, Postumus' erstwhile colleague in the consulship and tribune of the praetorian guard.
+Marius held sway for a short while before being overthrown by Victorinus, Postumus's erstwhile colleague in the consulship and tribune of the praetorian guard.
 In the meantime, the Gallic Empire lost Hispania.

 Legacy

-Postumus' coinage has been of particular interest to numismatists, in light of the high quality and relative abundance of his coin issues.
+Postumus's coinage has been of particular interest to numismatists, in light of the high quality and relative abundance of his coin issues.
 His ‘Labours of Hercules’ series is particularly renowned, as are several aurei which carry full-face portraits of Postumus instead of the usual profile view.